Independent Living Skills

 Self-Managed Attendant Services

-We continue offering support to a small number of self managers through this long-standing pilot project.
-In the context of this project, “self-manager” refers to a person who independently manages all aspects of their attendant services, including the recruitment and hiring of attendants, training, supervision and handling payroll.
+We continue offering support to self managers through this long-standing project.
+In the context of this project, “self-manager” refers to a person who independently manages all aspects of their attendant services, including the recruitment and hiring of attendants, training, and supervision.
 In this project, persons with a high level of physical disability manage attendants who assist with their daily living activities from personal care to support at one’s workplace and/or social and volunteer activities.
-The Nova Scotia Departments of Health and Seniors and Long-Term Care has provided funding for this project and now offers a province-wide self-managed care option where our organization assists Self-Managers with payroll and the financial requirements within this service.
+The Nova Scotia Departments of Health and Seniors and Long-Term Care has provided funding for this project and offers a province-wide self-managed care option where our organization assists Self-Managers with payroll and the financial requirements within this service.

 Student Self-Management Attendant Services

 A program through which post-secondary students with disabilities manage their own educational attendants.
 The Nova Scotia Department of Education funds this program.
 Each year ILNS trains and supports about 20 university and college students.